Shipping and discount codes are added at checkout

 As I called, my wife answered the phone with a sobbing tone and started crying as she heard my voice.
 By then, she had already been informed about my safe return.
 I felt so bad to make my family go through agony and pain.
 My mother and wife had been very brave throughout this ordeal.
 They didn't let my dad, who is a heart patient, know about all this.
 Dad came to know only when I spoke to him that night.

 I appreciate the way Associated Press handled the whole thing.
 They made sure that my family is taken care of during those long terrible hours of agony.
 My long time friend and colleague Rafiq Maqbool, who is based in Mumbai, flew to Amritsar to be with my family.
 My eldest sister and her husband were also advised to fly to Amritsar from New Delhi.
 May be they were expecting something worse.
 I had to cut short my assignment to back with my family.
 If it was not for my family I would have stayed back and covered it till I was supposed to cover it.

 I left Benghazi on 13th April with my two colleagues from APTN.
 We drove back to Cairo, where I spent couple of days before heading back home.

-On 20th April, just after I arrived back home, two acclaimed photojournalists, Chris Hondros and Tim Hetherington, also covering the Libyan conflict, were killed by a mortar attack in Misrata, Libya.
-67 journalists were killed in 2011 and 19 journalists have been killed so far.
+On 20th April, soon after I arrived back home, two acclaimed photojournalists, Chris Hondros and Tim Hetherington, also covering the Libyan conflict, were killed by a mortar attack in Misrata, Libya.
+67 journalists were killed in 2011 and 19 journalists have till 20th April, 2011.